|Riding Style||All Mountain Freestyle|

 Set Up- All of us rode around 23 inches wide centered 15 front -15 back

-It’s hybrid camber design and all around ride brings back memories of the discontinued Forum Seeker that we all liked soo much.
-This is a fun and very good all mountain freestyle board for those that like to go big and love that old school pop that you get from Camber plus a little more that you get with the flat tip/tail.
+Its hybrid camber design and all around ride that brings back memories of the discontinued Forum Seeker that we all liked soo much.
+This is a fun and very good all mountain freestyle board for those that like to go big and love that old school pop that you get from Camber plus a little more than you get with the flat tip/tail.

 Flex: Even though this is one of the more aggressive boards in Forums line it’s still relatively easy to butter.
 It still doesn’t compare to the Chilidog or Double dog shapes forum offers but it’s pretty fun for a hybrid camber.
 It feels like a medium flexing board.